ronniebasak/pyztec/README.md

 ## Usage
 Currently, you need a perfectly cropped and centered picture in order to be decoded, there is no correction of rotation nor reflection in any axis whatsoever.

 Reed solomon error correction is present.
-So a slightly corrupted image data will hopefully be recovered.
-There is no support for Erasure detection (which, if triggered improves error correction by upto 2x)
+So a slightly corrupted image data will hopefully be recovered. ~~There is no support for Erasure detection~~.
+The current version brings support for Reed Solomon Erasure detection.

 ### Decoding